The maximal rank of a string group generated by involutions for alternating groups: SGGIs having non-perfect splits

-The previous claim shows that the set $\{\rho_0, \dots, \rho_{r-3}\}$ generates the block action independently.
-Moreover, the permutation representation graph of the group generated by $\rho_0, \dots, \rho_{r-3}$ in its action on the blocks is as in the following picture.
+The independence of the set $\{\rho_0, \dots, \rho_{r-3}\}$, together with the string condition, implies that the permutation representation graph of the group generated by $\rho_0, \dots, \rho_{r-3}$ in its action on the blocks is as in the following picture.

 From~\cite{2000W}, this implies that $r-2 \leq n_A/2 - 1$, leading to $r \leq n/2$.
 If $r<n/2$, then the result follows.
 Assume then $r=n/2$, that is, $r=n_A/2+1$.

 Observe that $\langle \rho_0, \ldots, \rho_{r-4} \rangle$ fixes one block, namely the block containing the point $a$, and acts as the full symmetric group of degree $r-3$ on the remaining blocks.
 As $G \le \mathrm{Alt}(n)$, $\rho_i = \rho_{r-2}$ cannot be a transposition, meaning that it acts non-trivially on $O_a$.
 Since $\rho_i = \rho_{r-2}$ commutes with $\langle \rho_0, \ldots, \rho_{r-4} \rangle$, we deduce that $\rho_i$ fixes setwise $r-3$ blocks.
 As there are $r-2$ blocks in total, we conclude that $\rho_i = \rho_{r-2}$ also fixes setwise the remaining block, that is, $\rho_i$ lies in the kernel of the action on the blocks.
 However, this leads to the contradiction that either $\rho_{r-2}$ or $\rho_{r-1}$ is an odd permutation, as illustrated in the following graph.